KWijkniet/Collection/The Last Stand/README.md

 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/04.PNG" style="width:500px"><br/>

 **05.png**<br/>
-This image shows one of the editor extensions i made to improve game management.
-With this tool i can set the values the player spawns with (Only when its the first time spawning).<br/>
+This image shows one of the editor extensions I made to improve game management.
+With this tool I can set the values the player spawns with (Only when its the first time spawning).<br/>
 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/05.PNG" style="width:500px"><br/>

 **06.png**<br/>
 With this tool allows me to add, remove and manage items that can be found in the game.
 The variables that you can modify change based on your selection.
-For example: if i change the type to equipable it will show me the option to add stats to the item.<br/>
+For example: if I change the type to equip able it will show me the option to add stats to the item.<br/>
 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/06.PNG" style="width:500px"><br/>

 **07.png**<br/>
 This image shows a quest with a custom inspector.
-These values allow me to fully controll each quest without writing any more code.
+These values allow me to fully control each quest without writing any more code.
 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/07.PNG" style="width:500px"><br/>

 **08.png**<br/>
-While developing this project i ran into a few problems and repetitive tasks.
-To solve these i wrote my own editor functions.
+While developing this project I ran into a few problems and repetitive tasks.
+To solve these I wrote my own editor functions.
-1. Underneath the Tools/Selected i have the option to merge meshes.
+1. Underneath the Tools/Selected I have the option to merge meshes.
 Everything is made using separate models in a designing scene. when this is done this option allows you to merge it into 1 mesh (or automatically multiple if the mesh is too big) and save it as a new file.
 2. There is also the option to convert to interactable (followed by a list of interactable types).
 In the game a designer can make a scene and turn objects into interactable objects without touching or even knowing how code works.
 This tool automatically modifies the object in a way that you only need to assign a very limited amount of variables to make the object work.
 <img src="https://github.com/KWijkniet/Collection/blob/main/The%20Last%20Stand/08.PNG" style="width:500px"><br/>